Transient adverse events associated with the use of dupilumab in a child with severe atopic dermatitis

 Abstract

-Atopic dermatitis is a multifactorial genetically determined inflammatory skin disease characterized by itching, chronic recurrent course, age-related features of localization and morphology of lesions.
+Atopic dermatitis is a multifactorial inflammatory skin disease with genetic predisposition characterized by itching, chronic relapsing course, age-dependent localization and morphology of the lesions.
 In a situation where external therapy for moderate to severe atopic dermatitis does not have sufficient effect, patients are prescribed systemic therapy.
-Currently, the genetically engineered biological drug dupilumab is in the first place in the systemic therapy of atopic dermatitis.
-Dupilumab is an effective drug in the treatment of atopic dermatitis, but at the same time has a number of side effects.
-This article describes a clinical case of a patient with severe atopic dermatitis and polyvalent food allergy, who initiated therapy with dupilumab.
-Against the background of the treatment, the patient had a consistent development of several undesirable effects - conjunctivitis, herpes infection, eosinophilia.
+Currently, dupilumab is the first line systemic therapy option for the treatment of moderate to severe atopic dermatitis.
+Along with its high effectiveness, a number of side effects have been described.

 Full Text